 Caution 3: when programming a high voltage unit directly via a PC or a network connection, either ground the 'minus' DC power terminal or use a safety isolated interface!

-For more information and schematics regards Grounding & Safety, see application note "Safe operation of a power supply" on the Delta Elektronika website.
+For more information regards Grounding & Safety, see the online application note "Safe operation of a power supply".

 1.5 Fuses